AlonBS/Ray_Tracer/README.md

 		"CE" - Clamp to edge.
 For values greater than 1 or smaller than 0, the value will be clamp to [0,1].
-		Note that scale for this object can be used to strech the texture, as it won't have any other effect "physically" vertex <pos-v3> - Creates a single vertex, we can later be used to create a triangle. vertexNormal <pos-v3> <norm-v3> - Defined a vertex as before, but also defined the surface normal.
+		Note that scale for this object can be used to strech the texture, as it won't have any other effect "physically" vertex <pos-v3> - Creates a single vertex, we can later be used to create a triangle. tri <vertex_1_index_i> <vertex_2_index_i> <vertex_3_index_i> - Creates a triangle using 3 vertices previously defined (using 'vertex' command.
-		Note the vertecies defined in this way are completely indepetnted of vertecies defined using the 'vertex' command.
-Meaning - you  can't create a mixed triangle. vertexTex <pos-v3> <tex-v2> - Creates a single vertex, and associate it with textures mapping (values between 0 to 1).
-The right pixel will be direved according to this values, and with regards to the currently bound texture (see below).
-	tri <vertex_1_index_i> <vertex_2_index_i> <vertex_3_index_i> - Creates a triangle using 3 vertices
-		previously defined (using 'vertex' command.
 The numbering is the same as arrays.
-		The first 'vertex' is indexed 0 etc. triNormal - Creates a triangle from vertices defined us the 'vertexNormal' command. triTex - Creates a triangle from vertices defined by the 'vertexTex' command. maxverts <num-i> - Declares the number of vertices that will be declared following this command.
+		The first 'vertex' is indexed 0 etc. maxverts <num-i> - Declares the number of vertices that will be declared following this command.
 		This is a legacy command, to be compatible with Edx.org/CG specifications.
 It is not needed. maxVertNorms <num-i> - same as above, but for the vertexNorm command.